 - garnishes such as a celery stick, olives and bacon

 - Place Bloody Mary rim salt on a plate.
-Rub a lime wedge around the edge of a Collins or Highball glass.
+Rub a lime wedge around the edge of a Collins or.
 Roll the rim of the glasses in the salt to coat the rim.
 Add ice cubes to the glass.

-- To a cocktail shaker filled with ice, add vodka, lemon juice, Worcestershire sauce, hot sauce, celery salt, sea salt, black pepper and horseradish.
+- To afilled with ice, add vodka, tomato juice, lemon juice, Worcestershire sauce, hot sauce, celery salt, sea salt, black pepper and horseradish.

 - Shake well and pour into the prepared glass.
 Embellish with your favorite garnishes.